anishLearnsToCode/python-workshop-template/README.md

 are currently reading in is being maintained by [git]() & has been deployed on [github]().

-Being proficeint with git and version control will help you manage all your projects, be in any language Java, Python, C++ and even non-programming projects very efficiently and you will be able to easily maintain project state over all your devices.
+Being proficient with git and version control will help you manage all your projects, be in any language Java, Python, C++ and even non-programming projects very efficiently and you will be able to easily maintain project state over all your devices.